How should GPs assess fracture risk?

 The 'gold standard' for diagnosing osteoporosis is by measuring bone mineral density (BMD) using dual X-ray absorptiometry (DXA) and comparing the patient's result with that of a young adult of the same sex.
 In terms of standard deviations relative to the young adult normal, this is known as the T-score.
 BMD measurement is an important part of clinical decision-making and more information about the role of DXA scanning is given in 'How should GPs use bone densitometry?'.
 Bone density, however, is not the only indicator for fracture risk and 25% of women suffering a hip fracture do not have a T-score in the osteoporotic range.
 Age, previous history of fragility fracture and family history are risk factors for future fractures, independent of BMD.
-When using a fracture risk assessment tool, the National Osteoporosis Society recommends assessing BMD before commencing treatment.

 |Parental history of hip fracture||Yes||Yes|